 Health Indicator Report of Immunization - Influenza, Adults

 Influenza, or flu, is an acute viral infection involving the respiratory tract that can occur in epidemics or pandemics.
 Influenza can cause a person, especially older persons, to be more susceptible to bacterial pneumonia.
-It was estimated that from 2010-2011 to 2015-2016 flu seasons, flu related hospitalizations in the U.S. ranged from 140,000 to a high of 710,000.
-During the 2015-2016 flu season, CDC estimated that 310,000 people were hospitalized for flu-related illnesses.^1^ The annual direct medical costs (hospitalization, doctors office visits, medications, etc.) for influenza in adults are estimated at $8.7 billion including $4.5 billion for adult hospitalizations resulting from influenza-attributable illness.
-Influenza is also responsible for substantial indirect costs ($6.2 billion annually), mainly from lost productivity.^2^ __References__ #Centers for Disease Control and Prevention (CDC). ''Seasonal Influenza-Associated Hospitalizations in the United States''.
-Retrieved from: [http://www.cdc.gov/flu/about/qa/hospital.htm] #Centers for Disease Control and Prevention (CDC). ''Workplace Health Promotion - Adult Immunization''.
+It was estimated that in the 2017-2018 flu season, 49 million flu illnesses occurred in the U.S. resulting in 960,000 hospitalizations and 79,000 deaths.^1^ [[img src="https://www.cdc.gov/flu/images/freeresources/print-large/burden-flu-infographic-update.jpg"]] The annual direct medical costs (hospitalization, doctors office visits, medications, etc.) for influenza in adults are estimated at $8.7 billion including $4.5 billion for adult hospitalizations resulting from influenza-attributable illness.
+Influenza is also responsible for substantial indirect costs ($6.2 billion annually), mainly from lost productivity.^2^ __References__ #Centers for Disease Control and Prevention (CDC). ''Estimated Influenza Illnesses, Medical visits, Hospitalizations, and Deaths in the United States--2017-2018 influenza season''.
+Retrieved from: [https://www.cdc.gov/flu/about/burden/2017-2018.htm] #Centers for Disease Control and Prevention (CDC). ''Workplace Health Promotion - Flu & Pneumonia''.
 Retrieved from: [http://www.cdc.gov/workplacehealthpromotion/health-strategies/flu-pneumonia/index.html]

 NotesIn 2011, the BRFSS changed its methodology from a landline only sample and weighting based on post-stratification to a landline/cell phone sample and raking as the weighting methodology.
 The data for 2011 and later on this graph are based on the new methodology (landline/cell phone sample; raking).
 Due to changes in both sampling and the question format, data for 2011 and later should be interpreted with caution compared to previous years.
 U.S. data are the average for all states and the District of Columbia; they do not include the U.S. territories.
 These rates are crude rates, not age-adjusted, given that the Healthy People 2020 Objective is based on crude rates.